wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Added: Theme Editor
+* - New File, checks for existing file are made on typing.
+* - Delete File

 = 1.0.6 =
 * Tested with WP 3.7
 * Loading current theme in the left editor if there is no theme selected yet.